Non-Heisenbergian quantum mechanics: Modified uncertainty relation

 The existence of a minimum position uncertainty modifies the usual position-momentum uncertainty relation.
 Using properties of Fourier transformation, we know that

 which, together with (\ref{minimal}), leads to the following modified position-momentum uncertainty relation:

 This modified uncertainty relation is the same as the common generalized uncertainty relation at the first order, $\Delta x_i \Delta p_i \geq \hbar/2(1+2l_0^2(\Delta p_i)^2/\hbar^2)$, which appears in a wide range of approaches to quantum gravity \cite{amati1989can,maggiore1993generalized,scardigli1999generalized,das2008universality,hossenfelder2013minimal}.
 Often, such modification is seen as a manifestation of a deformed canonical commutator \cite{maggiore1993algebraic,kempf1995hilbert,fadel2022revisiting} which has been related to a deformation of space-time symmetry \cite{fadel2022revisiting,maggiore1994quantum,bosso2023fate}.
 However, it is important to emphasize that we did not assume any modified symmetry or deformed commutation relation.
 The general form of quantum probability density \eqref{POVM} and the modified uncertainty relation \eqref{modifieduncertainty} are derived from the Galilean symmetry.
+A derivation of (an extended version of) the uncertainty relation (\ref{modifieduncertainty}), employing a method similar to ours but with a slightly distinct interpretation and without incorporating constraints from non-relativistic spacetime symmetries, is provided in \cite{lake2019generalised,lake2023generalised}.
+See also Appendix \ref{AppB}.

 In the quantum gravity literature, it is often assumed that the value of $l_0$ is near the Planck scale ($l_p = 10^{-35}$ m).
-Nonetheless, it is worth mentioning that some theories with varying gravitational coupling, such as those with additional dimensions \cite{arkani1998hierarchy,antoniadis1998new,hossenfelder2003signatures}, imply a larger effective Planck length.
+Nonetheless, it is worth mentioning that some theories with varying gravitational coupling, such as those with additional dimensions \cite{arkani1998hierarchy,antoniadis1998new,hossenfelder2003signatures}, imply a larger \textit{effective} Planck length.
 In our framework, $l_0$ is a free parameter, and we do not presuppose any specific value for it.
 In principle, the value of $l_0$ should be determined from a direct comparison of the theoretical result with experimental data \cite{pikovski2012probing}.